supreethr23/Hybrid-Identity-with-Entra-ID/Labfiles/Lab02-Setup-SSPR.md

 # Lab 2: Configuring Self-service password reset for user accounts in Azure AD

-### Task 1: Configure password writeback and Password maximum age policy.
+### Task 1: Configure password writeback and Password minimum age policy.

 1. Click on the start button and open the Azure AD Connect application.